dfo-osdt/osp-docs/docs/en/publication-process/management-review-process.md

 5. Select **Yes** and click the **SUBMIT** button.

 ::: info
 If you are the last reviewer, you will be asked whether you think this manuscript should be adding to the planning binder for the EOS ADM.
 This is just to inform our team and allows you to get a notification when the manuscript is marked as accepted or published by the author so that your region can consider its addition to the binder.
+Please note that it is the responsibility of the region to add the publication to the planning binder.
 :::

 ![Submit Decision](/images/publication-process/submit_decision.png)

 An email will automatically be sent to the selected next manager or the author, providing instructions on the next steps.

+### Management Review Notifications

+The OSP will send you email notifications to remind you of pending management reviews.
+You will receive these notifications at the following intervals:

+- Weekly summary of all pending management reviews.
+- 2 working days before the 10-working-day timeline is reached (for third-party publications)